Whether you are an employer looking to develop your employees, or someone looking to kick start your career in healthcare, we may be able to help you.

 Apprentices will need to be employed by an NHS Trust and will have a choice of two entry points for this course:

 The course has been designed to be family friendly, with some flexibility around school holiday dates.
 Successful completion of the course (whether by entry point 1 or 2) leads to a BSc in Nursing and eligibility for NMC registration.
+The NMC have changed their professional standards for nursing and as such we are refreshing our curriculum for 2020 entry to meet these standards.
+This means that for 2020 entry, this course is subject to NMC approval and University of Essex validation.

 University based teaching will take place in blocks throughout the academic year.
 The rest of the time, students will be in their 'home' placement (i.e. their usual place of work), or occasionally in 'away' placements (i.e. other settings which will be chosen to develop particular skills and knowledge).
 The majority of the time will be spent in the 'home' placement, where 15 hours a week will be spent as an apprentice, and the remaining time will be in their given role.